scippie75/arch_bto_17cl63/README.md

  * xset s 3600 3600 to let screen go blank after 1 hour
  * xset dpms 0 0 0 to prevent automatic standby, suspend, off
  * xset q for more information

+## Fingerprint sensor
+I don't want it... see https://wiki.archlinux.org/index.php/Fingerprint_GUI for more information